 If you purchased any Flock Party Quack Snacks that are affected by this recall, you should not eat them, and either throw them away or return them to the point of purchase for a refund.

 Anyone concerned about a potential salmonella infection from recalled Flock Party Quack Snacks should contact their healthcare provider immediately.

 This recall began on June 29, 2021.

 Get a Free Flock Party Quack Snack Lawsuit Evaluation With Our Lawyers

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Flock Party Quack Snacks Lawsuits.
 We are handling individual litigation nationwide and currently accepting new salmonella infection cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating recalled Flock Party Quack Snacks, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and our lawyers can help.
+You may be entitled to a settlement by filing a suit and our food poisoning lawyers can help.